Hampshire Chronicle: History

 Until 19 April 1991, the Hampshire Chronicle was printed at its own offices, 57 High Street Winchester.
-From the following week, it was printed at Portsmouth Printing and Publishing Ltd. It is now printed at Newsquest's Print Centre, in Test Lane, Redbridge, Southampton.
+From the following week, it was printed at Newsquest's Print Centre, in Test Lane, Redbridge, Southampton, until this closed and print production moved to Newsquest's Weymouth print centre.

 The Hampshire Chronicle is owned by Newsquest, which is the second largest publisher of regional and local newspapers in the UK, and is itself part of the US group Gannett.

 Sister newspapers in the area include the Romsey Advertiser, Southern Daily Echo, Basingstoke Gazette, Andover Advertiser, and the Salisbury Journal.

+Its archives can be found at the Hampshire Record Office, run by Hampshire County Council, in Winchester.